Carles Puigdemont

-Carles Puigdemont i Casamajó (/ca/; born 29 December 1962) is a Catalan politician and journalist from Spain.
+Carles Puigdemont i Casamajó (/ca/; born 29 December 1962) is a Catalan politician and journalist.
 He has been the President of Together for Catalonia (Junts) since 2024, having previously held the office from 2020 to 2022.
 He served as the 130th President of the Government of Catalonia from 2016 to 2017.
-His government held an independence referendum, which culminated in the unsuccessful Declaration of independence of Catalonia and his removal from office.
+His government held an independence referendum, which culminated in the unsuccessful Catalan declaration of independence and his removal from office.
 He then served as a Member of the European Parliament (MEP) from 2019 to 2024.

 After education in Amer and Girona, he became a journalist in 1982, writing for various local publications and becoming editor-in-chief of El Punt.
 He was the director of the Catalan News Agency from 1999 to 2002 and the director of Girona's House of Culture from 2002 to 2004.
 Puigdemont's family were supporters of Catalan independence and Puigdemont became involved in politics as a teenager, joining the nationalist Democratic Convergence of Catalonia (CDC), the predecessor to the PDeCAT, in 1980.
 He gave up journalism to pursue a career in politics in 2006 when he was elected as a member of the Parliament of Catalonia for the constituency of Girona.
 He was elected to the Municipality Council of Girona in 2007 and in 2011 he became Mayor of Girona.
 On 10 January 2016, following an agreement between the Junts pel Sí (JxSí), an electoral alliance led by the CDC, and the Popular Unity Candidacy (CUP), the Parliament of Catalonia elected Puigdemont as the 130th President of the Government of Catalonia.

 On 6–7 September 2017, the Catalan Parliament approved laws permitting an independence referendum and the juridical transition and foundation of a Republic, a legal framework superseding the Spanish Constitution to be put in place if the referendum supported independence.
 On 1 October 2017, the Catalan independence referendum was held in Catalonia despite the suspension of the laws by the Constitutional Court of Spain.
 Polling stations were partially closed and some saw the use of excessive force by the National Police Corps and Civil Guard.
 A total 43% of Catalan citizens voted in the referendum, 92% of them supporting independence.
 The Catalan Parliament declared independence on 27 October 2017 which resulted in the Spanish government imposing direct rule on Catalonia, dismissing Puigdemont and the Catalan government.
 The Catalan Parliament was dissolved and the 2017 Catalan regional election was held.
 On 30 October 2017 charges of rebellion, sedition and misuse of public funds were brought against Puigdemont and other members of the Puigdemont Government.
 Puigdemont, along with others, fled to Belgium and European Arrest Warrants (EAW) were issued against them.
 At the regional elections held on 21 December 2017, Puigdemont's party, Together for Catalonia, was second, and Catalan secessionists retained a slim majority of seats and 47.6% of votes.
 Puigdemont called for fresh talks with the then Spanish Prime Minister Mariano Rajoy but these were rejected.